wchen308/airbnb_info_retrieval/README.md

 	1. What are busy time to visit Boston?
 	2. What do visitors like and dislike about their AirBnB journey in Boston?
 	3. What are general vibes for different neighborhoods in Boston?

-Also, some technical skills and problems will be discussed.

 ## What are busy time to visit Boston?
 This calendar data includes price and availability info for 3585 listings.
 A listing is unavailable for 2 potential reasons: